shakna-israel/notes/README.md

 # notes

 An incredibly simple notes script.
+It can search, filter by category, and store notes.

 It depends on: